metova/Gookum/README.md

     /*
      * In this example, RegisterGcmTokenTask would extend AsyncTask and do something
-     * useful for the app
+     * useful for the app; such as sending the device's registration ID to the push
+     * server
      */
 }
 ```